 Time needed: Two to four days

-Get there: From Munich, take a five-hour train for just $25 USD or 4.5 hour bus for $25 USD For just over $50 USD a 1.5 hour flight will take you from Munich to Prague.
+Get there: From Munich, take a five-hour train for just $25 USD or a 4.5-hour bus for $25 USD.
+Depending on the time of year, you’ll pay around $120 USD for a 1.5-hour flight that will take you from Munich to Prague.

 Where to Stay in Prague